 Death sentence upheld for Myanmar pair over Brit killings in Thailand

-Two Myanmar migrant workers convicted of killing a pair of British backpackers on a Thai holiday island lost their appeal against the death sentence, a prosecutor said Wednesday.
-Zaw Lin and Win Zaw Tun were found guilty of killing David Miller, 24, and the rape and murder of Hannah Witheridge, 23, whose battered bodies were found on a beach on the southern diving resort of Koh Tao in September 2015.
+Zaw Lin and Win Zaw Tun were found guilty of killing a pair of British backpackers whose battered bodies were found on a beach on the southern diving resort of Koh Tao in September 2015.
+Myanmar migrant workers Zaw Lin and Win Zaw Htun arrive at the Koh Samui provincial court in Koh Samui, Thailand, December 24, 2015.

 Discussions